 To increase the rent for a residential property in NSW, you must provide at least 60 days written notice to the tenant.
 However you can’t increase the rent if the lease has not expired, unless the rent increase has been agreed and included in that lease.
 If the tenant feels that the rent is excessive, then they can apply to NCAT (which is the governing body that handles all tenancy related matters) to have the rent reviewed.

-The good news is that our boutique and responsive office is generally leasing properties in less time than the current average days on market.
+The good news is that our boutique and responsive office is generally securing tenants within 1-2 weeks.